peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 If the type "T" is `int` , returns the result of the AsInt32 method.

+If the type "T" is `DateTime` (or `Date` in Java) , returns a date/time object if the CBOR object's outermost ag is 0 or 1.

 If the type "T" is `long` , returns the result of the AsInt64 method.

 If the type "T" is `double` , returns the result of the AsDouble method.